-In addition, there is a new regulation issued by the Ministry of Law and Human Right.
-All companies must have at least 3-word name.
+In addition, there is a new regulation issued by the Ministry of Law and Human Rights.
+All companies must have at least a 3-word name.
 The ministry should approve the name.
 The Indonesia Investment Coordinating Board (BKPM) and the tax office should also acknowledge it.

 On the other hand, when your company wants to change location, you need to know exactly whether or not your new company address is in the same district.
 Different rules apply.

-However, when the new location is in a different district, close your old taxation account so that you can open a new one in the new address.
+However, when the new location is in a different district, close your old taxation account so that you can open a new one at the new address.

 Before that, you need some permits from the local authorities.
 An example is a location permit signed by the district and sub-district heads where your new office is located.

 Basically, all PT PMAs must have at least Rp.
-10 billion (~USD1 million) capital.
-The amount can be higher depending of the field of industries.
-When you want to revise the capital, you don’t need to give the proof of company bank balance, like when you first registered your company.
+10 billion in capital.
+The amount can be higher depending on the field of industries.
+When you want to revise the capital, you don’t need to give proof of company bank balance, like when you first registered your company.

-Instead, you need to show the proof of the paid up capital, which is at least 25% of your investment plan (no less than Rp.
-2.5 billion).
-It is because as an operating company, it has already had a company bank account unlike the company that is in the progress of registration.
+Instead, you need to show the proof of the paid-up capital, which is at least IDR 10 billion.
+It is because as an operating company, it has already had a company bank account, unlike the company that is in the progress of registration.

-After that, you will need this document along with the copy of the company’s Article of Establishment and other documents.
-Send them to BKPM and Ministry of Law and Human Right to get their approval letters.
+After that, you will need this document along with a copy of the company’s Article of Establishment and other documents.
+Send them to BKPM and the Ministry of Law and Human Rights to get their approval letters.